vectordotdev/vector/lib/vrl/DESIGN.md

 - The exception to this is when you're dealing with an actual VRL path (e.g.
   `del(path)`) or in special cases such as `assert`.

-### Errors

-- All errors are caught at compile-time by the compiler.

-- The only exception to this rule is if the operator explicitly allows a function to fail the program at runtime (e.g. `safe_call()` vs `unsafe_call!()`).

-- A function should be marked as "fallible" if its internal implementation can fail.

-- A function _should not_ be marked as fallible if it receives the wrong argument type.
-This is handled by the compiler.

-- Errors should contain explicit messages detailing what went wrong, and how the operator can solve the problem.

 ## Patterns